-This will be started after October half term in Year 10 and completed by the Easter Holidays.
+This will be started after the Christmas in Year 10 or Year 11 and completed before the Easter Holidays.
 You will research one of the tasks set by AQA.
 You will trial dishes that use different techniques and then choose 3 dishes to make in your 3 hour practical exam.

 You will also analyse the nutritional value, cost and sensory properties of the dishes you have made.